pundit-community/pundit-matchers/README.md

 ```

 The subject will be implicitly referenced inside of `it` blocks throughout the
 spec, whenever a permit or forbid matcher is used.
-The new method of the policy
-class should also contain the two objects that will be used to authorise each
-action within the policy, the user who is attempting access to the record and
-the record which is to be authorised.
+The new method of the  policy class should also contain the two objects that will be used to authorise each action within the policy: the user who is attempting access to the record and the record which is to be authorised.

 Throughout the spec, you can use `let` statements to create objects for the
-user and the record which are being authorised.
+user/record pair which is being authorised.
 For example, the following
-`permit_action` matcher would test that the user can destroy articles which
+`permit_action` matcher would test that the user can destroy articles
-contain a `user_id` attribute which matches the user's ID:
+containing a `user_id` attribute which matches the user's ID:

 ```ruby
 let(:user) { User.create }